Critics scoff at UK govt claim of Brexit spending dividend

 British Prime Minister Theresa May says a 3.4 percent a year boost to health care funding will be partly paid for by a "Brexit dividend" of money saved by leaving the European Union

-LONDON (AP) — British Prime Minister Theresa May says a 3.4 percent a year boost to health care funding will be partly paid for by a “Brexit dividend” of money saved by leaving the European Union.
+LONDON (AP) — British Prime Minister Theresa May unveiled details Monday of a plan to boost health care funding by 3.4 percent a year, saying a “Brexit dividend” of cost savings would partly pay for the increase.

-Opponents are welcoming the extra spending but say claims of an economic boost from Brexit are false.
+Opponents welcomed the extra spending, but said claims that Britain would get an economic lift from leaving the European Union were false.

-May said Monday that the cash-strapped National Health Service would receive 20.5 billion pounds ($27 billion) in extra funding by 2023-24.
+May said in a speech that the cash-strapped National Health Service would receive 20.5 billion pounds ($27 billion) in extra funding by 2023-24, a 3.4 percent annual rise in real terms.

 She said some of the money would come from a “Brexit dividend” of “money we will no longer spend on our annual membership subscription to the European Union.”